kylianSalomon/flutter_hook_form/README.md

 **Why can't I initialize my form value in the form controller or form schema?**

 When you need to pre-populate a form, the correct approach is to provide initial values at the widget level in the `initialValue` property provided by Flutter `FormField`, or update the values after the first build cycle when the form fields have been properly initialized and connected to their keys (not recommended).

+This is because form values in `flutter_hook_form` are stored in `FormFieldState` objects that are associated with `GlobalKey` instances, which don't exist until the form is actually built in the widget tree.
+For more details, see our [Form Initialization Guide](https://github.com/kylianSalomon/flutter_hook_form/wiki/Form-Initialization).

 #### Form State Management